Here's Our Rant About BioNTech SE (BNTX)

-BioNTech SE (NASDAQ:BNTX) went up by 7.52% from its latest closing price compared to the recent 1-year high of $457.87.
-The company’s stock price has collected 14.34% of gains in the last five trading sessions.
-The Wall Street Journal reported on 07/08/22 that FDA Fully Approves Pfizer’s Covid-19 Vaccine for Adolescents
+BioNTech SE (NASDAQ:BNTX) went down by -7.54% from its latest closing price compared to the recent 1-year high of $457.87.
+The company’s stock price has collected 3.56% of gains in the last five trading sessions.
+Barron’s reported 12 hours ago that BioNTech Misses Earnings Estimates

 Is It Worth Investing in BioNTech SE (NASDAQ :BNTX) Right Now?